go-xweb/xrun/README.md

 * Auto rebuild and run the program when go files or other special files be changed.

+# Installation

+If you have [got](github.com/gobuild/got) installed,

+	got go-xweb/xrun

+or

+	go get github.com/go-xweb/xrun

 # How to use

 	cd <project dir>